-With over 11,813 restaurants and cafes, the F&B industry is one of the fastest and most competitive sectors in the UAE.
+With the UAE foodservice market forecasted to grow at a CAGR of 5.22% during (2019 – 2024), it is right to say that the F&B industry is one of the fastest and most competitive sectors in the UAE.
 The city is home to over 200 nationalities and supports a variety of restaurant concepts that have emerged rapidly.
 High disposable income, flourishing tourism sector, modern lifestyle, and evolving consumer preferences have been the most significant growth drivers of the foodservice market in the UAE.
 However, running a restaurant in the extremely competitive UAE market is ridden with some of the most challenging factors.
 This article discusses the major challenges faced by restaurants in the UAE and offers useful tips that will help in overcoming these challenges and fostering business growth.

 Top 4 Major Challenges In Running A Restaurant In UAE